moomoolive/struct-vec/README.md

 Efficiently communicating between js workers is a pain because you are forced either to pass data by [structured cloning](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm) or represent your data as raw buffers.
 Structured cloning isn't ideal for performance because it requires de-serialization/serialization every time you pass a message, and raw buffers aren't ideal for productivity because they are esoteric and hard to work with.

 This package attempts to solve this problem by allowing you to define data structures called `Vecs`. `Vecs` provide an API is similar to javascript `Arrays`, but are completely backed by `SharedArrayBuffers` - thus can be passed between workers at zero-cost, while still being intuitive to work with with.

+This package was inspired by [Google's FlatBuffers](https://google.github.io/flatbuffers/), [Rust's std::Vec](https://doc.rust-lang.org/std/vec/struct.Vec.html), and [@bnaya/objectbuffer](https://github.com/Bnaya/objectbuffer) package.

 ## Table of Contents